 “Krishna” is a Sanskrit word that means “the most attractive person.”
 It is one of the names that Vaishnava Hindus use to refer to God.
-Krishna is considered to be the supreme personality, the pinnacle of all truths.
+Krishna is considered to be the Supreme Personality of Godhead, the pinnacle of all truths.

 Krishna is the supreme controller.
 He has an eternal, blissful, spiritual body.
 He is the origin of all.
 He has no other origin, for He is the prime cause of all causes. – Brahma-samhita 5.1